 The three-body problem damages the claim that flexibility strictly provides advantages to U.S. nuclear deterrence policy.
 Since calculated ambiguity adds flexibility to U.S. nuclear strategy, its value is also diminished.
 To better illustrate how calculated ambiguity adds to flexibility, Matthew Costlow states, "calculated ambiguity provides U.S. officials with a range of options for crises and conflict."
 This influences decisions about the future of U.S. nuclear weapon programs.
-For example, former Chairman of the Joint Chiefs of Staff Mark Milley stated the President "deserves to have multiple options" when conveying his support for the development of a low-yield nuclear-armed sea-launched cruise missile.
-30 progression of conflict up and through nuclear exchanges, which is hard to stomach in a dyadic game, is even more problematic in a triadic game that structurally invites nonlinearities.
-If an adversary uses a tactical nuclear weapon, a response in-kind now also influences the third adversary's decision-calculus to move up and along the progression of conflict.
-Put simply, escalation pathways to all-out nuclear war are now more unpredictable, which degrades the claim that flexibility and tit-for-tat capabilities is strictly deescalatory during rising tensions.
+For example, former Chairman of the Joint Chiefs of Staff Mark Milley stated the President "deserves to have multiple options" when conveying his support for the development of a lowyield nuclear-armed sea-launched cruise missile.

 To better understand the logic of flexibility, let's take Herman Kahn's well-known escalation ladder model.
-Kahn argues escalation occurs at distinct decision-points, ranging from peacetime tensions to all-out nuclear war.31 Its implication is that de-escalation is possible along the various 'rungs' of the escalation ladder if one possesses tit-for-tat capabilities.
+Kahn argues escalation occurs at distinct decisionpoints, ranging from peacetime tensions to all-out nuclear war.
+Its implication is that de-escalation is possible along the various 'rungs' of the escalation ladder if one possesses tit-for-tat capabilities.